-Message from ADEQ Director
+Message from the DEQ Director

 Each year we receive applications and issue thousands of permits which are protective of clean water, air, and land resources.
 Our regionally based inspection teams conduct thousands of inspections, providing compliance assistance as well as informing enforcement when necessary to assure those regulated work effectively to uphold state and federal environmental laws.
 Our personnel are often among the first on the scene at an oil spill or chemical release.
 We partner with state, federal, and local officials to ensure actual risk to the environment is minimized and environmental damages, when they occur, are restored.